aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-post.rst

     The ``--summary`` plugin summarizes license, copyright and other scan information at the codebase level.
-Now running the scan with the ``--summary-with-details`` plugin instead creates summaries at individual file/directories with the same license, copyright and other scan informations, but at a file/directory level (in addition to the the codebase level summary).
+Now running the scan with the ``--summary-with-details`` plugin instead creates summaries at individual file/directories with the same license, copyright and other scan information, but at a file/directory level (in addition to the the codebase level summary).

     An example Scan::